 Alternatives to Shakai Hoken

 If you do not qualify for Shakai Hoken, there are alternatives, such as Kokumin Kenko Hoken (National Health Insurance) and Kokumin Nenkin (National Pension).
-These are administered by local municipalities and are mandatory for all residents in Japan over the age of 20.
-They offer similar coverage, but with contributions that may vary depending on income and financial situation.
+These are administered by local municipalities and are mandatory for all residents in Japan over 20 years old.
+They offer similar coverage but with contributions that may vary depending on income and financial situation.

-The Shakai Hoken is a complex but essential system for those working in Japan.
-We hope this article has helped clarify your questions.
-If you want to know more or discuss your specific situation, consult a specialist or see additional information on reliable municipal or prefectural websites.
+Shakai Hoken is a complex system but essential for those working in Japan.
+We hope this article has helped clarify your doubts.
+If you want to know more or discuss your specific situation, consult a specialist or see additional information on reliable municipal or provincial websites.